CogSciUOS/DeepLearningToolbox/doc/activation.md

-Raghu et al. (2017) determine the similarity between two layers by first pruning the layers with a singular value decomposition preprocessing step, and then applying canoncial correlation analysis (CCA) to the reduced layers.
+Raghu et al. (2017) determine the similarity between two layers by first pruning the layers with a singular value decomposition preprocessing step, and then applying canonical correlation analysis (CCA) to the reduced layers.
 They assess the similarity of $L_1$ and
 $L_2$ by the mean correlation coefficient.